 PMGT 6422.
 State and Intergovernmental Politics.
 3 Credits.

-The operating rules, customs, and processes by which laws are enacted and regulations written in countries around the world; governance systems and the realm of influencers; systems within which legislators, administrators, bureaucracies, and stakeholder’s work.
+Operating rules, customs, and processes by which laws are enacted and regulations written in countries around the world; governance systems and influencers; systems within which legislators, administrators, bureaucracies, and stakeholders work.
 Restricted to graduate students.

 PMGT 6428.
 Cultural Aspects of Global Engagement.
 3 Credits.

 Understanding multicultural communities and diverse institutions, customs, and practices; effective and ethical public engagement on behalf of global organizations; communicating issues and commitments to diverse audiences and the general market; engagement strategies and techniques.
 Restricted to graduate Students.